awsdocs/aws-batch-user-guide/doc_source/get-set-up-for-aws-batch.md

 Security groups act as a firewall for associated compute environment container instances, controlling both inbound and outbound traffic at the container instance level\.
 You can add rules to a security group that enable you to connect to your container instance from your IP address using SSH\.
 You can also add rules that allow inbound and outbound HTTP and HTTPS access from anywhere\.
 Add any rules to open ports that are required by your tasks\.

-Note that if you plan to launch container instances in multiple regions, you need to create a security group in each region\.
+Note that if you plan to launch container instances in multiple Regions, you need to create a security group in each Region\.
 For more information, see [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Note**
 You need the public IP address of your local computer, which you can get using a service\.
 For example, we provide the following service: [http://checkip\.amazonaws\.com/](http://checkip.amazonaws.com/) or [https://checkip\.amazonaws\.com/](https://checkip.amazonaws.com/)\.
 To locate another service that provides your IP address, use the search phrase "what is my IP address\."
 If you are connecting through an Internet service provider \(ISP\) or from behind a firewall without a static IP address, you need to find out the range of IP addresses used by client computers\.